About Us

 More specifically, she has worked in a variety of settings including residential, community-based, recreational, special education, centre- and home-based clinical services in individual and group-based formats.
 The breadth of her experience entails supporting families in managing the severe challenging behaviour demonstrated by their child in both direct intervention and parent training delivery models.
 Her clinical experience has included supporting individuals with varied diagnoses including, autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), oppositional defiance disorder (ODD), conduct disorder (CD), as well as comorbid developmental, physical, behavioural, emotional, and other learning needs.
 Specific clinical expertise includes Practical Functional Assessment (PFA) and Skills Based Treatment (SBT), the treatment of food selectivity and refusal, as well as the training and implementation of the PEAK Relational Training System and relational frame theory (RFT) for language-based and cognitive interventions.

-In our focused and comprehensive ABA programs, Brittany is responsible for providing training and supervision to the behaviour therapists.
+In our focused and comprehensive ABA programs, Brittany is responsible for providing training and supervision to the supervised behavioural clinicians.
 In addition she conducts behavioural assessments, designs intervention plans, and monitors the progress of the children.
 Brittany is the clinical lead on the design and implementation of our group-based programs including our therapeutic respite programs.

 Lee Anne Campbell